-This page is an overview of the decision theory research we (Johannes Treutlein and Caspar Oesterheld) do at FRI.
+This page is an overview of the decision theory research we (Johannes Treutlein and Caspar Oesterheld) do.
 In particular, we discuss the decision theory of Newcomb-like scenarios and whether evidential decision theory is correct and if not, whether and how it can be fixed.

 Our work on decision theory

 - Caspar Oesterheld (2015): Two-boxing, smoking and chewing gum in Medical Newcomb problems.

 - Caspar Oesterheld (2016): Environmental and Logical Uncertainty: Reported Environmental Probabilities as Expected Environmental Probabilities under Logical Uncertainty.